jonimoas/goMirror/README.md

 Mouse usage is also possible, click on the edges of the screen to move the mouse and on the center to perform a left click!

+If you click on the capture keyboard checkbox, you can send single keystrokes to the remote machine!

 Just run, access the system's IP address through a browser and click start!